-This convention Organizes this information bold Commands and literal arguments entered as shown. italics User-defined arguments or example command information. [] Optional information or arguments for command use.
+convention Organizes this information Commands and literal arguments entered as shown.
+User-defined arguments or example command informatio : Optional information or arguments for command use.
 Do not use these brackets with the command within the command line.
 Items that can be repeated any number of times.
-1 Choices you can make between two items or commands.
+Choices you can make between two items or commands.
 The items are located on either side of this of this symbol.
-Comments concerning the code or information within the command line. {} Escape characters for search strings; also entered in bold font as a literal in some commands
+Comments concerning the code or information within the command line.
+Escape characters for search strings; also enter font as a literal in some commands Escape characters for search strings; also entered